• Skip to primary navigation

 • Sipping ginger ale

-• Stopping travel if possible to get out of the car or switching seats with someone
+• Stopping travel if possible to get out of the car or switch seats with someone

 • Using wrist bands